Environmental Studies Faculty

 Phil Condon Professor, EVSTOffice: JRH 104

 My twin passions sometimes seem a single paradox: written language and beyond-human nature.
 Yet as Rilke said about living the questions, why not live the paradox?
-Explore a sentence, delighting in its tropes and tensions; watch a plant grow, speechless before the power in its buds and blooms; wander a forest, laughing between its shadows and sunshine.
-Yes: the world is hurt, and yet it helps us beyond all pain.
+Explore a sentence, delighting in its tropes and tensions; watch a plant grow, speechless before the power of its buds and blooms; wander a forest, laughing among its shadows and sunshine.
+Yes, the world is hurt, and yet it helps us beyond all pain.
 Read, write, walk, revise: healing, changing, insisting on the fairer vision.
 Our voices stutter, even shatter, and yet we can still sing.

 Neva Hassanein ProfessorOffice: JRH 101A, Rankin Hall

 Each of us impacts the world every day.
 What will that impact be?
 How can we individually and collectively build a more sustainable, resilient, and just world?
 These questions drive me.
 I aim to learn answers from interdisciplinary theory and research, and from civic engagement, community practice, and meaningful reflection.
 In turn, I hope to inspire experiential, participatory, relevant, and self-directed learning.
 Much of my work revolves around food and agriculture, which are central to all of our lives and to the health of the planet.
 My students and I have contributed to a variety of regional food and agricultural initiatives through research, internships, and projects.
 I have written on sustainable agriculture, food democracy, policy, and community-based food systems.
 I am interested in land use planning, organizational development, environmental policy, and gender studies.

 Rosalyn La Pier Associate ProfessorOffice: Jeannette Rankin Hall 017

 Robin Saha Associate ProfessorOffice: JRH 018